HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and Cross-Domain Transfer: Experiments

-Table~\ref{WHDLD-results-table} presents the results of transferring a pretrained hierarchical LCLU model to a heterogeneous classification system using the proposed TransLU framework.
-Specifically, the hierarchical LCLU model in Branch2 was trained on the Google Earth imagery subset from the MM-5B dataset.
-The experimental results indicate that applying the TransLU framework to transfer the hierarchical LCLU model to a task with a different label hierarchy significantly improves performance compared with the baseline.
-For ConvNeXt-B, mIoU increases by 3.11\% and mAcc by 3.18\%.
-For DeiT-B, mIoU improves by 2.71\% and mAcc by 2.36\%.
+Table~\ref{WHDLD-results-table} presents the results of transferring a pretrained hierarchical LCLU model to a heterogeneous classification system using the proposed TransLU on the WHDLD dataset.
+In this experiment, the hierarchical LCLU model in Branch~2 was trained on the Google Earth imagery subset from the MM-5B dataset.
+The experimental results indicate that applying the TransLU framework to transfer the hierarchical LCLU model to a task with a different label hierarchy significantly improves performance compared to the baseline.

+Specifically, ConvNeXt-B achieves the most notable gains, with mIoU increasing by 3.41\% (from 64.95\% to 68.36\%).
+Similarly, the Transformer-based DeiT3-B exhibits a substantial improvement of 2.65\%, reaching 66.77\%.
+Furthermore, the lightweight SegNeXt-B also benefits from the proposed method, achieving a 2.15\% gain in mIoU.
+These consistent improvements across diverse backbones demonstrate that TransLU is highly adaptable to different network architectures.
+Moreover, the results confirm that transferring a well-trained hierarchical LCLU model via TransLU is superior to training from scratch, offering a highly effective paradigm for cross-domain LCLU applications.

-These findings demonstrate that TransLU is highly adaptable across different network architectures and that transferring a pretrained hierarchical LCLU model can outperform training a new model from scratch.
-This suggests a promising paradigm for efficiently adapting well-trained hierarchical LCLU models to other domains.
-The visualization in Fig.~\ref{WHDLD-result} compares the ConvNeXt-B model under the baseline and TransLU frameworks, intuitively highlighting the effectiveness of our method in improving classification accuracy.
+Collectively, these findings demonstrate the high adaptability of TransLU across diverse network architectures and confirm that transferring a pretrained hierarchical LCLU model yields superior performance compared to standard training baselines.
+This establishes a promising paradigm for efficiently adapting well-trained hierarchical models to heterogeneous domains.
+Furthermore, the qualitative visualization in Fig.~\ref{WHDLD-result}, comparing ConvNeXt-B under the baseline and TransLU frameworks, intuitively highlights the method's effectiveness in refining classification details.